MediaComem/comem-archidep/ex/systemd-deployment.md

 If the status indicates a problem with your unit file, you should fix the problem in your unit file.
 Then, be sure to run `sudo systemctl daemon-reload` to take the changes into account.
+You may also need to run `sudo systemctl restart todolist` to restart your application.